isomerpages/moe-westwoodpri/_highlights/2023/Caring Teacher Award 2024.md

 The Caring Teacher Awards (CTA) aims to acknowledge teachers in our schools who go beyond the call of duty, nurturing the holistic development of their students and ensuring their charges grow up to be confident, independent and resilient learners for our nation.

-All nominations, both online and hard copy forms, are to be submitted by **12 January 2024** .
+All nominations, both online and hard copy forms, are to be submitted via [https://www.cta.nie.edu.sg](https://www.cta.nie.edu.sg) by **12 January 2024** .
 Hard copy nomination forms are to be submitted to the schools of the nominated teachers.